 Subject to the membership category and to any applicable access rules, the Portal offers in particular the following Services:

-• Personal profile: creation, modification and deletion of a personal profile, with privacy settings allowing the Member to control the visibility of certain information.
+• Personal/Member Profile: creation, modification and deletion of a Personal Profile, with privacy settings allowing the Member to control the visibility of certain information.

-• Artist / band EPK: creation and management of solo or collective project pages, including biography, photographs, video links, links to streaming services, social media links, and contact information.
+• Artist/Band Profile: creation and management of solo or collective project pages (biography, pictures, video links, links to streaming services, social media links, contact information), with the option to turn the page into a public Electronic Press Kit (EPK).

-• Community directory: consultation, search and filtering of Members and EPKs who have elected to appear in the directory.
+• Music Scene Directory: consultation, search and filtering of Personal Profiles, Artist/Band Profiles and Organisations that have elected to appear in the directory.

 • Community Post Board: publication and consultation of community classified posts (services, equipment, opportunities, announcements).

-• Community activity feed: publication of community milestones and reactions to such milestones.
+• Community Activity Feed: publication of community milestones and reactions to such milestones, including the promotion of a concert or a release.

-• Creative Spaces: application for a Room subscription, individual booking of available Room slots, and request for use of performance spaces, governed by the Booking Terms.
+• Creative Spaces: application for a rehearsal room subscription, rehearsal room booking management, and request for use of performance spaces, governed by the Creative Spaces Terms and Conditions.

-• Events & Ticketing: registration to free events organised by the CMA and access to ticketing for paid events, governed by the Ticketing Terms.
+• Events and Ticketing: access to ticketing for free and paid events organised by Rocklab, governed by the Ticketing Terms and Conditions.

-• Learning resources: consultation of educational and informational resources made available by the CMA or by its partners.
+• Learning Resources: consultation of educational and informational resources made available by Rocklab or by its partners.

-• Opportunities: consultation of, and where applicable application for, performance opportunities published on the Portal.
+• Opportunities: consultation of, and where applicable application for opportunities published on the Portal.

-The CMA reserves the right to modify, suspend or discontinue all or part of the Services, on a temporary or permanent basis, without prior notice and without compensation, in particular for technical, security, regulatory, programming or operational reasons.
+The CMA may modify, suspend or discontinue all or part of the Services, on a temporary or permanent basis, without prior notice and without compensation, in particular for technical, security, regulatory, programming or operational reasons.

 V.1 Accuracy of Information

-The Member undertakes to provide accurate, current and complete information at the time of Account creation and at any subsequent update of the personal profile or of an EPK.
-The Member shall update without delay any information that has become inaccurate, incomplete or out of date.
+The Member undertakes to provide accurate, current and complete information at the time of Account creation and at any subsequent update of the Personal Profile or of an Artist/Band Profile, and shall update without delay any information that has become inaccurate, incomplete or out of date.

 V.2 Photographs, Videos and Audio Material

-The Member warrants that, in respect of any photograph, video, audio recording or other media uploaded to the personal profile or to an EPK, they hold all the necessary rights, authorisations and licences, in particular: the rights of the author and of the producer of the work; the rights of any performer appearing in or audible on the recording; the right to image of any person identifiable on the media; and any rights of collective management societies that may apply.
+The Member warrants that, in respect of any photograph, video, audio recording or other media uploaded to the Personal Profile or to an Artist/Band Profile, they hold all necessary rights, authorisations and licences – in particular the rights of the author and producer of the work, the rights of any performer, the right to image of any identifiable person and any rights of collective management societies.

-For each band or collective EPK, the Member who acts as the administrator of the EPK confirms having obtained the consent of the other identified members of the project to the publication of their name, photograph, contact and other information appearing on the EPK.
+For each Artist/Band Profile, the Member acting as administrator confirms having obtained the consent of the other identified members of the project to the publication of their name, photograph, contact and other information appearing on the Profile.

-The Member may choose to render an EPK public (and therefore accessible to non-authenticated Internet users) or private (accessible only to authenticated Members or to a defined sub-set thereof).
-When choosing to render an EPK public, the Member acknowledges that the public Content may be indexed by general search engines and may be reproduced or cited by third parties in the conditions provided by applicable law.
+The Member may render an Artist/Band Profile public (accessible to non-authenticated Internet users) or private (accessible only to authenticated Members or to a defined sub-set).
+A public Artist/Band Profile may be indexed by general search engines and may be reproduced or cited by third parties under applicable law.

-Where the administrator of an EPK ceases to be active in the project, the administration of the EPK may be transferred to another identified member of the project, on the terms of the procedure made available on the Portal.
-The CMA may, at the substantiated request of the project members and after appropriate verification, transfer the administration of an EPK in case of dispute.
+Where the administrator of an Artist/Band Profile ceases to be active in the project, administration may be transferred to another identified member of the project under the procedure made available on the Portal.
+The CMA may, on the substantiated request of the project members and after appropriate verification, transfer administration of an Artist/Band Profile in case of dispute.

 VI.
 User Content